High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Results

 Inspired by these promising results, we further evaluate the performance of the RL-based policy by integrating the well-trained PPO actor with the Plasma Control System (PCS) of the HL-3 tokamak.
 Consistent with \cite{degrave2022magnetic}, experiments are executed without further tuning weights of the PPO actor after training.
 In other words, there is a ``zero-shot'' transfer from the simulation to the real device.
 Meanwhile, to provide a real-time plasma shape diagnostic and complete the shape-control feedback loop, we utilize our previously developed EFITNN \cite{zheng2024real}, a surrogate model of the EFIT code \cite{lao1990equilibrium, lao1985reconstruction} consisting of several fully connected neural network layers with residual connections \cite{He_2016_CVPR}.
 In comparison with offline EFIT, EFITNN yields a relative error of less than $1\%$ and consumes just $0.08$ ms on NVIDIA A100 Tensor Core GPU with TensorRT.
 The adoption of data-driven EFITNN contributes to effectively reducing the learning expenses of the dynamics model and facilitating real-time control.
 A summarized comparison between EFITNN and offline EFIT is presented in Fig. \ref{fig:EFITNN error}.

-\subsubsection{RL-based $100$-ms Magnetic Control for Target Tracking}
+\subsubsection{RL-based $400$-ms Magnetic Control for Target Tracking}

 To thoroughly evaluate the flexibility of RL-based target tracking, we adopt a progressive approach.
 Initially, we assess the agent's target tracking ability and ensure it aligns with the simulations.
 For this purpose, the experimental target remains identical to the reference shot \#6226 for PPO training and the PPO actor responds to the variations in plasma shape and position parameters diagnosed by EFITNN.
 Despite the consistency in targets, noticeable differences arise during the PID control due to the inherent uncertainties in tokamak discharge and simultaneously coupled operations for HL-3 maintenance and testing.

-In shot \#6691, alongside the traditional PID control, we conduct an RL-based magnetic control from $1600$ ms to $1700$ ms. During this period, a $10$-ms transition period is established to ensure a stable switch between both control modes.
-Fig. \ref{fig:RL target tracking control results}b provides the corresponding control results.

-Throughout the $100$-ms RL control, the minor radius $a$, elongation $\kappa$, and lower triangularity $\delta_{l}$ all progress with fast correction and accurate results as expected.
-However, due to the excessive horizontal displacement and acceleration on the handover time, radial position $R$ is not corrected fully, despite the adjustments being in the proper direction.
-Similar observations apply to the upper triangularity $\delta_{u}$, which deviates rapidly before $1600$ ms and is corrected progressively during the RL-based control period.
-Regarding plasma current $I_{p}$ and vertical position $Z$, the measured parameters fluctuate around the targets with moderate control errors.
-These outcomes manifest the robustness of the on-device RL-based control.
-Additionally, a post-experiment replay of the dynamics model (see Methods) closely aligns with the experimental results, confirming the effective and reliable support for RL decision-making.
+A series of RL control experiments have been performed on {HL-3}.